gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition6.md

 I chose the given LeNet solution architecture which recognizes numbers because it was based on an input image and seemed to perform well with the classification the input image into 10 numbers.
 The steady rise in the accuracy of the model during a typical training from around 0.28 to a final 0.948 in 64 epochs gives me confidence that the neural network is learning to classify the test data into the 43 traffic signs.
 I tried to speed up the learning by increasing the learning rate from 0.001 to 0.01 and the result was not good.
-The validation accuracy stayed at around 0.05.

 ![alt text][image15]